Alcohol Can Disrupt Gene Expression

 42.4 grams |

-Now, let’s focus on some popular kinds of alcoholic beverages, whiskey, vodka, tequila, red wine, and beer, and see how they can affect our Carnivore lifestyle.
+Now, let’s focus on some popular kinds of alcoholic beverages, whiskey, vodka, tequila, red wine, and beer, and see how they can affect your Carnivore lifestyle.

 Whiskey on the Carnivore Diet

-Whiskey is distilled, which removes most carbohydrates.
-So, it usually contains zero carbohydrates, making it more suitable than other alcoholic beverages like beer or sweet cocktails on a Carnivore diet.
+Whiskey is distilled, meaning that most of its carbohydrates are removed.
+So, it usually contains zero carbohydrates, making it more Carnivore-friendly than other alcoholic beverages like beer or sweet cocktails.

-It’s not recommended to drink alcoholic beverages on a Carnivore diet as it can increase inflammation and hinder weight loss.
+We have already mentioned that it is not recommended to drink alcohol on Carnivore Diet as it can increase inflammation and hinder weight loss.

-Anyhow, if you’re drinking occasionally, choose high-quality whiskeys without added sugars, flavorings, or colorings.
+However, if you are drinking occasionally, choose high-quality whiskeys without added sugars, flavorings, or colorings.

 Here are some common types of whiskey:

-- Bourbon: Made from corn with a slightly sweeter profile
+- Bourbon: Made from corn with a slightly sweeter taste

 - Scotch: Made from malted barley and has a smoky flavor due to the peat used in its production